DanielEbert/slate/source/index.html.md

 At the moment, the parse(char &#x2A;input, uint16_t input_length) function is tested with the string 'Hi?'.
 In this exercise, we want to test this parse function with 'random' inputs.
 The goal is to find an input that crashes the software under test (SUT) via fuzzing.

 The fuzzer can generate inputs for the parse function.
 We need to replace the fuzz_input string and the fuzz_input_length with the input and input length from the fuzzer.
 The fuzzer runs 'outside' of the emulation.
 We must specify where the fuzzer should write the input and its length.
-To do this, we can use the C API to override the content of the fuzz_input and fuzz_input_length variables with the generated input from the fuzzer.
+To do this, we can use the C API to override the content of the fuzz_input and fuzz_input_length variables with the generated input and its length from the fuzzer.

 We could write our own function that copies the input and length from the fuzzer to the fuzz_input and fuzz_input_length variables of the SUT.
-However, there is a function from the C API to do exactly that: write_fuzz_input_global.
+However, there is a function from the C API to do exactly that: `write_fuzz_input_global`.
 This function requires the 'avr' argument via function parameters.
 For example, if we want to write the fuzz_input and fuzz_input_length variables when the SUT is about to call the setup function, we can call the patch_instruction function like this:
 `patch_instruction(get_symbol_address("setup", avr), write_fuzz_input_global, avr);`

 If you are interested in the internals of these functions, you find their implementations in the 'simavr/simavr/sim/fuzz_patch_instructions.c' file.

 The unit test calls the parse function once.
 We want to repeatetly call the parse function.
-The user API function fuzz_reset restarts the emulated program and generates a new input.
+The user API function `fuzz_reset` restarts the emulated program and generates a new input.
 We can reset the SUT after the RUN_TEST(test_parse); function returns, i.e. when UNITY_END() is called.
 UNITY_END is a compiler macro for UnityEnd ('#define UNITY_END() UnityEnd()').
 This means there is no 'UNITY_END' ELF symbol.
 We must use the 'UnityEnd' ELF symbol instead to get the symbol address.

 In addition, we need to remove the SUT code that writes to the fuzz_input and fuzz_input_length variables.
 This is your task: